volysandro/good-soup/Write-Ups/Insomnihack22/telegram-bot.md

 ## The solve
 Finally, the flag ended up being in the *Category* of the *admin* user in *insomnihack.users*.
-I didn't solve this last part myself, congrats Manuel :D
+I didn't solve this last part myself, congrats mcia :D
 ![](pics/telegram/solve.png)

 I really liked this challenge, since it was a refreshing way to interact with something.
 I caught myself looking at it when I wasn't near my laptop all the time, and having the entire history of solving it as a chat is a nice souvenir :D